Ocular Cancer: Lymphoma

 1. A properly-collected vitreal specimen, undiluted, preferably without the need for cutting action from the vitrector, with specimen transported immediately for preparation and analysis by an expert cytopathologist.

 2. Evaluation of the cytospin preparation by an expert cytopathologist who has access to monoclonal antibody staining strategies.

 3. Availability of ELISA assays for both IL-10 and IL-12.

 Because the mortality rate is so extraordinarily high, historically, in patients with large cell lymphoma masquerading as uveitis, it is to be hoped that increasing awareness of the aforementioned features to analysis of vitreous biopsy specimens, and the increasing availability of ELISA studies for IL-10 and 12 will result in earlier diagnosis of patients with this disease, hopefully at a time, when the “cure rate” will be considerably higher than it currently is, with the relatively late diagnosis of most cases.

-For more on ocular cancer:
+For more information about ocular cancer:

 All of our physicians have completed Fellowships in their specialty.